 Contrasting colors and textures do the trick.
-That’s fairly self-evident, but even this basic design tenet is too often sacrificed for other aesthetic considerations.
-Black hands, filled with black luminescent paint (which barely glows) against a black dial might have an edgy and artistic look, but its allure is sure to be fleeting.
+That’s fairly self-evident, but even this basic design tenet is too often sacrificed for ostensibly aesthetic considerations.
+Black hands, filled with black luminescent paint (which, in reality, barely glows) against a black dial might have an edgy and artistic look, but its allure is sure to be fleeting.
 (Black-cased and black-dialed watches with contrasting hands, however, can be perfectly legible when well-designed.)

 Ultimately, simple dials with matte textures and bold elements will be the most legible — it’s no coincidence that dive watches and pilot’s watches are defined by those characteristics and continue to be among the most popular watch categories.

 Legible watches are beautiful watches

 Designing watches with usability in mind doesn’t mean that they can’t also be attractive.
 On the contrary: the most iconic and timeless watch designs of all time share at least one common trait, and that’s — you guessed it — strong legibility.